 Like doctors, PAs are required to have a postgraduate degree and have experience working with patients before they begin practicing.
 However, students can generally complete PA requirements within two to three years, and residency training isn’t required.

-According to the American Academy of PAs (AAPA), students typically have a bachelor’s degree and three years of healthcare experience before they begin a PA program.
+According to the American Academy of Physicians Assistants (AAPA), students typically have a bachelor’s degree and four years of healthcare experience before they begin a PA program.
 There’s no specific PA undergraduate degree, but most PA programs require behavioral science classes as prerequisites.
 It typically takes students 25 to 27 months to complete a PA program.
-Experience with patients may include prior work as a medical assistant, paramedic, registered nurse, surgical technician, or volunteering in the Peace Corps.
+Experience with patients may include prior work as a medical assistant, paramedic, registered nurse, surgical technician, or volunteer in the Peace Corps.

-Like most colleges, costs of PA school have risen substantially in recent years.
-In 2020, the average cost of a 27-month PA program was $50,289 for resident tuition, $88,677 for non-resident tuition, and $91,639 for private tuition.
+Like most colleges, the costs of PA schools have risen substantially in recent years.
+Inspira Advantage reported in December 2022 that the average cost of a 27-month PA program was $52,000 for resident tuition, $94,000 for non-resident tuition, and $95,000 for private tuition.
 Many students take out student loans to cover the costs of schooling.
-In fact, 65.2 percent of PA school students anticipated graduating with at least $75,000 in student debt, according to a report from the Physician Assistant Education Association.
+In fact, 22.2% of PA school students anticipated graduating with between $100,000 and $125,000 in student debt, according to the most recent available report from the Physician Assistant Education Association.

 PAs must also be licensed in the state where they practice.
 To obtain a license, they must graduate from an accredited PA program and pass the Physician Assistant National Certifying Exam (PANCE).
-The PANCE exam must be taken after you successfully complete a program, and there is a $500 fee to apply.
-Once a PA is licensed, they’re able to switch specialties at any time without furthering their education.
+The PANCE exam must be taken after you successfully complete a program, and there is a $550 fee to apply.
+Once a PA is licensed, they can switch specialties anytime without furthering their education.

-While both professions are highly regarded, have autonomy to make decisions about patients — while still working under a physician — and make similar incomes, NPs and PAs consider themselves to be very different.
-PAs go to a medical-focused school, while NPs go to nursing school and get an advanced degree.
+While both professions are highly regarded, have the autonomy to make decisions about patients — while still working under a physician — and make similar incomes, NPs, and PAs consider themselves very different.
+PAs go to a medical-focused school, while NPs attend nursing school and get an advanced degree.
 Here’s a breakdown of the differences between the two professions:

 Physician Assistant | Nurse Practitioner |